-Note: Percentage changes with respect to the benchmark economy.
+Note: Percentage changes of the corresponding ratios with respect to the benchmark economy.

-between capital and aggregate labor is larger than in the benchmark case for all tax reforms with fixed deduction equal to or below 0.40.
-In addition, the increases in the capital to labor ratios are much larger than the increases in the aggregate labor to hours ratios.
+labor ratios are much larger than the increases in the aggregate labor to hours ratios.
 We conclude that the main reason behind the large productivity increases are the better incentives for capital accumulation.
 Indeed, moving to less distortionary tax codes does not necessarily imply a better allocation of work effort.
 In fact, in some case we have the contrary taking place.